 The Great Escape Festival brings together over four hundred new bands from around the world to rock around 35 different venues.
 This year’s stand out headliners included Rag’n’Bone Man, The Charlatans and German electro-pop band Fuck Art, Let’s Dance.

 The first day of the festival saw a varied show on the outdoor Fender Stage including folksters the Wandering Hearts.
-Despite the rain the crowd seemed to enjoy the true British Festival experience of drinking out of cheap tins in the wet.
-The evening took us to Brighton Museum, home of a replica Salvador Dali Lips sofa and some Picasso pottery.
+Despite the rain the crowd seemed to enjoy the true British Festival experience of drinking out of cheap tins in the wet weather.
+The evening took us to Brighton Museum, home of the Salvador Dali Lips sofa and some Picasso pottery.
 Here we indulged in some chilled out Canadian folk Americana courtesy of Port Cities.